larslind/reference-architectures/guidance-compute-multi-vm/README.md

     }
 ````

-- `"name"` references the VNet name that was specified above to specify that this NSG applies to it.
+- `name` references the VNet name that was specified above to specify that this NSG applies to it.

 - `resourceGroup` references the name of the resource group.